-Grants and contracts revenue is recognized when qualifying expenditures are incurred and/or services are provided to the students during the applicable school year.
-Funds received in advance or any unspent funds for which qualifying expenditures have not been incurred are recorded as refundable advances.
-Any unspent amounts might be returned to the granting agency or the granting agency can approve that those amounts be applied to a future grant period.
+Grants and contracts revenue is recognized when qualifying expenditures are incurred and/or services are provided to students during the applicable school year.
+Funds received in advance, or any unspent funds for which qualifying expenditures have not been incurred, are recorded as refundable advances.
+Any unspent amounts usually are returned to the granting agency.
+However, the granting agency can approve that such amounts be applied to a future grant period.